rafaqz/DimensionalData.jl/docs/src/basic_tutorial.md

 Now we will demonstrate some of the ways to work with DimArrays.

-First, we will show standard positional indexing, compared to DimensionalData's label-based indexing.
+First, we will show standard positional indexing, compared to DimensionalData's lookup-based indexing.

 ````@example dimensionaldata_tutorial
 temperature[latitude = 1] # standard positional indexing
-temperature[latitude = At(-89.5)] # the same data, using label-based indexing
+temperature[latitude = At(-89.5)] # the same data, using lookup-based indexing
 ````

-Label-based indexing simplifies the indexing process because we can use the lookups to refer to specific elements by name, rather than needing to consider the order of our data (its index positions).
+Lookup-based indexing simplifies the indexing process because we can use the lookups to refer to specific elements by name, rather than needing to consider the order of our data (its index positions).

-Back to the question, using a DimArray: *What was the temperature at JPL (34.2°N, 118.17°W) on day 90?*
+Back to the question, using a DimArray: *What was the temperature in Los Angeles (34.2°N, 118.17°W) on day 90?*

 There are several Selector functions.
 For this problem, we would likely use either `At()` or `Near()`. `At()` requires an exact match, and errors if the coordinate we ask for is not an element in the lookup.
-I.e. our latitude lookup is 33.5, 34.5, 35.5... and 34.2 is not an element in that range.
+I.e. our latitude lookup is -89.5:89.5.. so 34.5 is an element in the lookup range while 34.2 is not.

 `Near` finds the closest entry to the specified coordinates.